flrnwrnr/baul-automatic-app-landing-page/_pages/support.md

 To log a bowel movement:

-1. Open the app and tap the **"Add Entry"** button.
+1. Open the app and tap the **+** button.
-2. Fill in the details such as time, type, and any notes.
+2. Fill in the details such as time, type, and quantity.
 3. (Optional) Enable location if you wish to include it.
 4. Tap **"Save"** to store your entry.